Important Legal Disclaimer

 - Ice cube trays

-- Check air conditioning function during property check
+- Test air con during property check

-- Note afternoon sun exposure
+- Note afternoon sun

 Winter Move-In Additions